natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMX-30%20ACRA.md

 {{Specs-Tank-Weapon|1}}
 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->

-The AMX-30 ACRA mount as we saw before a 142mm laser guided gun, capable of launching ACRA missile and High Explosive round.
-It can carry 36 rounds, 16 in the turret and 20 in the hull, next to the driver, so you have the possibility to get a higher survivability from hull shots by removing these 20 rounds.
+The AMX-30 ACRA mounts a 142mm laser guided gun, capable of launching ACRA missiles and High Explosive rounds.
+It can carry 36 rounds, 16 in the turret and 20 in the hull, next to the driver, so you have the possibility to survive certain hull shots by carrying only 16 rounds.
 The gun reload is 15.6 seconds with a level 1 crew and can be upgraded to 12 seconds with a max crew.

-The ACRA missile is pretty fast, making the tank very useful on large maps and sits at a battle rating where nothing will be able to resist the missile.
-Be careful when shooting at the sides of enemy tanks, the missiles function like a HEAT round and tends to be absorbed by the tracks if hit directly.
-Also like a HEAT round, don't try to shoot missiles through walls, fences, big bushes, or trees.
+The ACRA missile is notably fast, making the tank very useful on large maps.
+Be careful when shooting at the sides of enemy tanks, as the missiles function like HEAT rounds and tend to be absorbed by tracks or side fuel tanks if hit directly.
+Also akin to HEAT rounds, the ATGMs will fuse on shrubbery or wall/fences, so it is advised to find an open area or use your 12.7mm MG to clear out any obstacles before firing.

-Another good point with the gun is that you don't need to stop the tank to fire.
-However, the missile is guided with a laser mounted with the gun, which is not stabilized.
-This means your missiles will bounce up and down as you guide them if you are moving.
-This also means you cannot fire over obstacles like you can with wire guided missiles, as the laser needs constant line-of-sight to the back of the missile.
+Another strength of having a barrel-launched ATGM is that you don't need to stop the tank to fire.
+However, as the missile is guided with a laser mounted with the gun, which is not stabilized, this in practice is rarely an advantage as you have to be still to accurately guide the missile in.
+This also means you cannot fire over obstacles like you can with wire guided missiles, as the laser needs a constant line-of-sight to the rear of the missile.

 {| class="wikitable" style="text-align:center" width="100%"
 |-